collectivecardgame/library/docs/rules-subreddit.md

   - We also may fix it ourselves if the original creator never fixes the card.
 We will wait four weeks before doing this, and even then, probably only do it when reminded to by the players.

 When a card is in Limbo, it will be visible at https://www.collective.gg/collection but hidden in a section labelled "Limbo."
 While in Limbo, the card cannot be used in game.

+### Deletion

+If your card is found to be breaking one of the rules after it's gotten in, we may fully remove the card from the game.
+We've only had to do this once so far.